rubo77/log4j_checker_beta/README.md

 # log4j_checker_beta

-A fast check, if your server could be vulnerable to CVE-2021-44228
+This script is used to perform a fast check if your server is possibly affected by CVE-2021-44228 (the log4j vulnerability).

-This only checks if it is impossible, that you could be vulnerable.
+It can also optionally perform a full-disk scan for log4j-core-*.jar and for classes named "JndiLookup" inside every jar.
+This scan runs in low-priority mode using ionice.

 ## Run with:

-    wget https://raw.githubusercontent.com/rubo77/log4j_checker_beta/main/log4j_checker_beta.sh -q -O - |bash
+wget https://raw.githubusercontent.com/thd-stihl/log4j_checker_beta/main/log4j_checker_beta.sh -q -O - |bash

 ## dependencies